ggrandes/mapexpression/README.md

 ## MAVEN

-Add the Figaro maven repository location to your pom.xml:
+Add the maven repository location to your pom.xml:

     <repositories>
         <repository>